PNI Practicum logo

 I have a project in mind, but I'm not sure it will work in the course.

 Not necessarily.
 Participants are more important than projects.
-If you can find 6 (for the PNI Practicum I) or 20 (for the PNI Practicum II) friends, colleagues, family members, or members of your community or organization who you are pretty sure will be willing and able to spend some time participating in your project, you can decide on the project's topic (maybe in discussion with your participants) as the course begins.
+If you can find at least 6 (for the PNI Practicum I) or 20 (for the PNI Practicum II) friends, colleagues, family members, or members of your community or organization who you are pretty sure will be willing and able to spend some time participating in your project, you can decide on the project's topic (maybe in discussion with your participants) as the course begins.

 Do my project participants need to have a lot in common?
 For example, do they need to live or work at the same place?